codechimp/arcadian-wookie/README.md

 # arcadian-wookie
-CQRS framework for which could not find a cool name (yet)
+CQRS framework for which we could not find a cool name (yet)

+IN PROGRESS